 The test classified patients into either good or poor prognosis with notable accuracy.
 Of those who the test classified as having a good prognosis, 81 percent were cancer-free 10 years later, compared with 57 percent given a poor prognosis.
 The researchers used databases of 600 early high-risk breast cancer patients from the Netherlands.

 When the gene signature was paired with a previously identified group of genes, accuracy went up.
-In that test, less than 50 percent of those given a poor prognosis were cancer-free after 10 years, Clarke said.

 The findings were replicated when predicting outcomes for prostate cancer, lung cancer and medulloblastoma.